paleovar/TimescaleDependency/readme.md

 **Contact:** beatrice.ellerhoff(at)iup.uni-heidelberg.de

 Please see `./license.md` for terms of use.
 This repository contains the **maintained code and pre-processed data** to create the figures of *Ellerhoff and Rehfeld (2021)*.
-The raw data will be soon archived on [Zenodo](https://www.zenodo.org/), together with the code to generate the pre-processed data.
+The raw data will be soon available on [Zenodo](https://www.zenodo.org/), together with the code to generate the pre-processed data.
 It is therefore important to note, that the subfolder (`./processing`) is not complete yet.
-However, all figure can be reproduced using the post-processed data (`./data`).
+In case you'd like to reproduce the data in `./data` please follow the instructions in `./preprocessing/readme_preprocessing.md` and download the input data from [Zenodo](https://www.zenodo.org/).
+All figure can be reproduced using the post-processed data (`./data`) and the code in the github repository.

 ## Organisation of this repository